apache/shenyu-website/docs/user-guide/property-config/register-center-access.md

       		port: 28080
     props:
       nacosNameSpace: ShenyuRegisterCenter
-# registerType : register type, set nacos
+# registerType : register type, set http
-# serverList: when register type is nacos, add nacos address list
+# serverList: when register type is http, set shenyu-admin address list, pls note 'http://' is necessary.
 # http.port: your project port number; apply to springmvc
 # http.contextPath: your project's route prefix through shenyu gateway, such as /order ，/product etc，gateway will route based on it.
 # http.appName：your project name,the default value is`spring.application.name`.